 We’ve all made a classic chili recipe with beef, pinto beans, and traditional chili spices.
 But have you tried a white chicken version yet?

 Better yet, have you tried a Mexican Street Corn White Chicken Chili?
+Once you try it for the first time, you’ll never go back to regular chili again.

 You’ll love the way the flavors from the mexican street corn and the chili blend together.
 It tastes way different (and way better!) than any chili you’ve ever had!